Where are Milky Way's Hadronic PeVatrons?: Present Constraints on the Hadronic Source Population

 The source-count constraints get worse if the sources is larger or the observational angular resolution is worse, while the total-emission constraints do not.
 These indicate the potential power of the diffuse measurements to probe the origin of PeVatrons, especially if they are extended or have low gas densities.
 If IceCube confirms the emission from the Milky Way plane, it would define an allowed band in the $n$--$\tau$ plane, similar to that for the LHAASO sources.
 For the cases considered here, while source crowding could be an issue for cases with a large escape time, the background induced by faint sources in a given direction is never a problem.

 Figure~\ref{fig:nt-current-hawc} extends our gamma-ray point-source considerations to somewhat lower energies, where there are more detections.
 Comparing this to Fig.~\ref{fig:nt-current} shows that there is no overlap between ``100$\%$ Hadronic" areas for LHAASO and HAWC.
 If the escape times for these two particle energies were the same, having all of the HAWC sources be hadronic would be in conflict with the LHAASO observations.
 However, HAWC data are based on gamma-ray measurements at 7~TeV, probing $E_p\sim$~70~TeV, while LHAASO data are $E_p\sim$~1~PeV.
 It is reasonable to expect that the escape time depends on energy, being longer for lower-energy particles.
-Still, this analysis shows that the required $n_{\rm src}^{\rm gas}$ and $\tau_{\rm src}^{\rm esc}$ values required to explain all the HAWC sources with hadronic accelerators are high, suggesting a significant contribution from leptonic sources or hadronic non-PeVatrons.
+Still, this analysis shows that the required $n_{\rm src}^{\rm gas}$ and $\tau_{\rm src}^{\rm esc}$ values required to explain all the HAWC sources with hadronic accelerators are high, suggesting a significant contribution from leptonic sources or hadronic non-PeVatrons. {Our results are consistent with a more narrowly focused population study by Cristofari \emph{et al.}~\cite{2018MNRAS.479.3415C}, which focused on a standard SNR scenario and found that only limited number of sources should be detected by multi-TeV gamma-ray survey. }

 In the Appendix, we explore the following three model variations and their corresponding $n$--$\tau$ planes.

 \begin{enumerate}

 \item It may be that only a fraction of supernova explosions produce PeV hadrons.
 In the scenario where $\Gamma_{\rm CR} = 0.003$~yr$^{-1}$ (10\% of the SN rate), even the ``SNR (Dense)" point predicts that only one of the LHAASO sources are hadronic.
 This scenario is also allowed by existing IceCube data.